lexivn/meet/README.md

 ### Feature 6: Display Charts Visualizing Event Details

-Scenario 1: Show a chart with the number of upcoming events in each city.
+> #### Scenario 1: Show a chart with the number of upcoming events in each city.

-Given-When-Then Format
+> ### Given-When-Then Format

-Scenario 1: Show a chart with the number of upcoming events in each city Given there are upcoming events in multiple cities When the user navigates to the event charts section Then the app should display a chart
+> #### Scenario 1: Show a chart with the number of upcoming events in each city
+>
+> - _Given_ there are upcoming events in multiple cities
+> - _When_ the user navigates to the event charts section
+> - _Then_ the app should display a chart
-And the chart should represent the number of upcoming events in each city And each city on the chart should be labeled
+> - _And_ the chart should represent the number of upcoming events in each city
+> - _And_ each city on the chart should be labeled
-And the user should be able to visually interpret the distribution of events in different cities
+> - _And_ the user should be able to visually interpret the distribution of events in different cities

 ## Technologies Used